shama6/BankingPython/README.md

 # BankingPython
-Simple python project for Banking system
+Simple python project for Banking system using class and methods.